luciolucio/holi/CONTRIBUTING.md

 Thanks for your interest in contributing to holi!

 You will find relevant info below.
-If you have any questions, ping me in clojurians Slack: `@Lucio Assis`
+If you have any questions, ping me on [Slack](http://clojurians.slack.com): `@Lucio Assis`

 ## General development